 9.2 The Processor shall on request make available to the Controller such information as it deems is reasonably necessary to

-9.3 Any audit conducted under this Agreement shall consist of examination of the most recent reports, certificates and/or extracts prepared by an independent auditor bound by confidentiality provisions like those set out in the Agreement.
+9.3 Any audit conducted under this DPA may consist of examination of the most recent reports, certificates and/or extracts prepared by an independent auditor bound by confidentiality provisions as is set out in the Buyer Terms.

 9.4 The Controller may at its own expense and with reasonable cause, request the Processor to collaborate in a more extensive audit.
 Any such audit will conform to the following: